LFI · Consent Journey · Authentication · Implementation

 │ │

-The Overview defines the scenarios where the PSU does not have the LFI app installed.
+The Overview defines the scenarios where the end user does not have the LFI app installed.
 This section provides implementation detail for those flows.

 Mobile browser — browser-based authentication